 Immediate assessment, including neurological evaluation, is critical in the management of stroke patients.
-Several scores are used to assess the neurological status of stroke patients, including the Scandinavian Stroke Scale (SSS), the Canadian Neurological Score (CNS), the modified Rankin Scale (mRS), and the NIHSS score.
-[23] The NIHSS score is the most widely used because it allows estimation of the neurological impact, severity, complications, and prognosis of stroke with simplicity, rapidity, and good sensitivity and reproducibility.
-[24], [25] In our study, the NIHSS score, and the Glasgow score were used to assess and categorize stroke severity, and the modified Rankin score was used to establish pre-stroke functional level.
-In 80% of cases, patients who developed complications arrived after 24 hours from the onset of symptoms (129.33±105.09 hours, p=0.18).
-All of these had a moderate stroke according to the

-NIHSS score (17.33 vs±14.46, p=0.20).
-Similarly, Schlegel et al observed an association between NIHSS score and complications (p<0.001).
-Garavelli et al made the same finding (p=0.048), and Bovim et al observed that 85.4% of the cases of complications had a delay of more than 24 hours after the onset of symptoms.
-[25]-[27] The mRS score was higher in patients with complications (1.20±1.64 vs 0.17±0.70), with a statistically significant difference (t=2.51; p=0.016).
-The Rankin score was significantly associated with the occurrence of complications in patients with stroke (p=0.016), such as aspiration pneumonia, with a sensitivity of 60% and a specificity of 86% (AUC=0.76) (Fig.: 3).
+Several scores are used to assess the neurological status of stroke patients, including the Scandinavian Stroke Scale (SSS), the Canadian Neurological Score (CNS), the modified Rankin Scale (mRS), and the NIHSS score [23].
+The NIHSS score is the most widely used because it allows estimation of the neurological impact, severity, complications, and prognosis of stroke with simplicity, rapidity, and good sensitivity and reproducibility [24,25].
+In our study, the NIHSS score and the Glasgow score were used to assess and categorize stroke severity, and the modified Rankin score was used to establish pre-stroke functional level.
+In 80% of cases, patients who developed complications arrived after 24 h from the onset of symptoms (129.33 \pm 105.09 h, p = 0.18).
+All of these had a moderate stroke according to the NIHSS score (17.33 vs. ± 14.46 , p = 0.20).
+Similarly, Schlegel et al. observed an association between NIHSS score and complications (p < 0.001).
+Garavelli et al. reported the same finding (p = 0.048), and Bovim et al. observed that 85.4% of the cases of complications had a delay of more than 24 h after the onset of symptoms [25-27].
+The mRS score was higher in patients with complications $(1.20 \pm 1.64 \text{ vs}.$ 0.17 ± 0.70), with a statistically significant difference (t = 2.51; p = 0.016).
+The Rankin score was significantly associated with the occurrence of complications in patients with stroke (p = 0.016), such as aspiration pneumonia, with a sensitivity of 60% and a specificity of 86% (AUC = 0.76) (Figure 2).
 Thus, the Rankin score can be used to predict the occurrence of complications in stroke patients.
-This is valuable because studies have shown that the occurrence of complications after stroke is a poor prognostic factor.
-[26] We observed that the NIHSS score has a very highly significant association with the Glasgow score (p<0.001) where an inverse proportional correlation was observed (r=-0.7; p<0.001) and a proportional correlation with the Rankin prediction score (r=0.3, p=0.04).
+This is valuable because studies have shown that the occurrence of complications after stroke is a poor prognostic factor [26].
+We observed that the NIHSS score has a very highly significant association with the Glasgow score (p < 0.001) where an inverse proportional correlation was observed (r = -0.7; p < -0.70.001) and a proportional correlation with the Rankin prediction score (r = 0.3, p = 0.04).
 This means that in the initial clinical assessment of stroke patients, the NIHSS score and the Rankin score can help predict which patients may develop complications.
-This has been proven by several previous studies.[23], [27], [28]
+This has been proven by several previous studies [23,27,28].

 Little is known about the epidemiology of stroke patients in Haiti, and this limits the ability to develop targeted interventions to improve outcomes.
-In our scoping review, only three pertinent studies were identified over a 25-year period (Table 2).
+In our scoping review, only three pertinent studies were identified over a 25-year period (Table 1).